-the undersigned duly qualified Clerk of Nottawa Township, St. Joseph County, Michigan do hereby ertify that the foregoing is a true and complete copy of the 2021 Master Plan and Future Land Use Map dopted by the Township Board of Trustees of the Township of Nottawa, County of St. Joseph, Michigan a regular meeting held on [MONTH, 2021] at [7:00P.M]. prevailing Eastern Time and that said neeting was conducted and public notice of said meeting was given pursuant to and in full compliance with ne Open Meetings Act, being Act 267, Public Acts of Michigan, 1976. name], Clerk
+I, the undersigned duly qualified Clerk of Nottawa Township, St. Joseph County, Michigan do hereby certify that the foregoing is a true and complete copy of the 2021 Master Plan and Future Land Use Map adopted by the Township Board of Trustees of the Township of Nottawa, County of St. Joseph, Michigan at a regular meeting held on April 18, 2022 at 6:00 P.M. prevailing Eastern Time and that said meeting was conducted and public notice of said meeting was given pursuant to and in full compliance with the Open Meetings Act, being Act 267, Public Acts of Michigan, 1976.